yanjost/paastis/README.md

 - Heroku
 - Scalingo

-It is also possible to define Shell commands (a.k.a. **hooks**) to be executed for each application on the following phases :
+It is also possible to define Shell commands (a.k.a. **hooks**) to be executed for each application in the following situations :
-- before an app to be stopped
+- before an app is stopped
-- after it stopped
+- after it has stopped
-- before an app to be started
+- before an app is started
-- after it started
+- after it has started

 Sometimes, we do not want to monitor and manage some apps (for example, an instance of Paastis engine 😙).
 We can exclude / **ignore apps to me managed** (with environment variable `REGISTRY_IGNORED_APPS`.